corbinmuraro/corbinmuraro.com/_blogs/generative.md

 ![generative sketch]({{site.baseurl}}/images/blog-images/generative-images/1.png)

 Three years ago, I learned about someone named [Casey Reas](https://en.wikipedia.org/wiki/C.E.B._Reas) who taught a course at UCLA in a programming language called Processing.
 It sounded super cool; a programming language that uses code to build art.
 Creative coding.
 The idea of using code to meld creativity and logic together got me really excited.
-Unfortunately, I didn't made it into the class and my lack of programming experience deterred me from trying to learn on my own.
+Unfortunately, I didn't made it into the class and largely forgot about creative coding.

 ### Getting Serious